 Cuban Sandwich Empanadas

-A Cuban sandwich may sound exotic, but really, the flavors couldn’t be more comforting and satisfying—ham, swiss, zingy mustard and pickles.
+The flavors of a Cuban sandwich couldn’t be more comforting and satisfying—ham, swiss, zingy mustard and pickles.
 The twist here is that they are presented in a crisp empanada shell.
-Think: crazy delicious hot pocket.
 If you want to make these well ahead of Game Day, assemble them and freeze in a single layer on the baking sheet until firm, then transfer to a resealable plastic bag and store in the freezer for up to 2 weeks.
 Bake from frozen for an extra 5 minutes than called for below.

 - Preheat the oven to 425°F. Line a baking sheet with parchment paper.